GGgRain/Unreal-Volt/README.md

 * Volt - The module that contains some basic ready-to-use modules and variables for the plugin.
 * VoltCore - The module that contains the fundamental classes for the framework.
-* VoltEditor - The module that contains editor only classes, including **VoltStarship (Showcase + Boilerplate)**
+* VoltEditor - The module that contains editor-only classes, including **VoltStarship (Showcase + Boilerplate)**

 > [!NOTE]
-> If you are working on the actual project, we recommend to exclude VoltEditor module in the final bulid.
+> If you are working on the actual project, we recommend excluding the VoltEditor module in the final build.

 ## :checkered_flag: Quickstart ##